rokucommunity/roku-deploy/readme.md

         }
     }

+You can provide a callback in any of the higher level methods, which allows you to modify the copied contents before the package is zipped.
+An info object is passed in with the following attributes
+- **manifestData:** [key: string]: string
+    Contains all the parsed values from the manifest file
+- **stagingFolderPath:** string
+    Path to staging folder to make it so you only need to know the relative path to what you're trying to modify

+        let options = {
+            host: 'ip-of-roku',
+            password: 'password for roku dev admin portal'
+            //other options if necessary
+        };

+        rokuDeploy.deploy({options, (info) => {
+            // Do what you whatever modification you want to do here.
+        }
+	}).then(function(){
+            //it worked
+        }, function(){
+            //it failed
+        });

 ## Options
 Here are the available options.
 The defaults are shown to the right of the option name, but all can be overridden: